Bimobudimantoro/TeaAutoSend/README.md

 curl -sSL https://github.com/yourusername/auto-tx-install/raw/master/install.sh -o install.sh && chmod +x install.sh && ./install.sh

 ## 2. What the Script Does

-The install.sh script does the following:
+The `install.sh` script does the following:

-Installs required dependencies (like ethers.js, axios, and node-cron).
+- Installs required dependencies (like `ethers.js`, `axios`, and `node-cron`).

-Prompts you for your Alchemy API key.
+- Prompts you for your **Alchemy API key**.

-Prompts you to enter private keys for your wallets (one by one).
+- Prompts you to enter **private keys** for your wallets (one by one).

-Creates a wallets.json file with the provided wallet addresses and private keys.
+- Creates a **`wallets.json`** file with the provided wallet addresses and private keys.

-Prompts you to enter the transaction amount in TEA to send.
+- Prompts you to enter the **transaction amount** in **TEA** to send.

-Starts the bot to send transactions automatically at 1-minute intervals.
+- Starts the bot to send transactions automatically.

-3. What Happens Next
+## 3. What Happens Next

 After the script runs successfully:

-The bot starts sending transactions from your provided wallets to the recipient addresses.
+- The bot starts sending transactions.

-The bot logs the success of each transaction, showing the TX hash and wallet balance after each transaction.
+- The bot logs the success of each transaction, showing the **TX hash** and wallet balance after each transaction.

-How to Use the Bot
+## How to Use the Bot

-Once you've installed and configured everything:
+Once you've installed and configured the bot:

-The bot will start automatically and send transactions every minute.
+- The bot will start automatically and send transactions at 1-minute intervals.

-You can modify the wallet addresses and private keys by editing the wallets.json file.
+- You can modify the wallet addresses and private keys by editing the **`wallets.json`** file.

-You can also add recipient addresses by creating a recipients.txt file, with one address per line.
-This file will be automatically converted to recipients.json.
+- You can also add recipient addresses by creating a `recipients.txt` file, with one address per line.
+This file will be automatically converted to **`recipients.json`**.

-FAQ
+## FAQ

-1. Can I use my own RPC URL?
+### 1. Can I use my own RPC URL?
 Yes!
-If you have your own RPC URL, you can modify the .env file after installation to point to your custom RPC.
+If you have your own RPC URL, you can modify the `.env` file after installation to point to your custom RPC.

-2. Is it safe to run the bot with my private keys?
+### 2. Is it safe to run the bot with my private keys?
-While this bot runs locally and your private keys are stored in wallets.json, it’s recommended to use testnet wallets for security.
+While this bot runs locally and your private keys are stored in `wallets.json`, it’s **recommended** to use **testnet wallets** for security.
 Never use your mainnet private keys.

-3. How can I stop the bot?
+### 3. How can I stop the bot?
-You can stop the bot by pressing Ctrl + C in the terminal.
+You can stop the bot by pressing `Ctrl + C` in the terminal.

-4. Can I change the transaction amount?
+### 4. Can I change the transaction amount?
 Yes!
 During setup, you'll be prompted to enter the amount of TEA you want to send per transaction.

-Donation for Coffee ☕
+## Donation for Coffee ☕

 If you found this bot useful and would like to support me, you can make a small donation for a cup of coffee:

-EVM (Ethereum): 0x48baa3ACE7CdDeE47C100e87A0FC0A653258eb55

-SOLANA: 3mSmt3fLQdP1eG8JH9fGTU2Wm3Z2HSs2fbaf1KyPjUq7
+- **EVM (Ethereum)**: `0x48baa3ACE7CdDeE47C100e87A0FC0A653258eb55`
+- **SOLANA**: `3mSmt3fLQdP1eG8JH9fGTU2Wm3Z2HSs2fbaf1KyPjUq7`

 Thank you for your support!

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.